ethereum/consensus-specs/sync/optimistic.md

 This specification assumes execution engines will only return `SYNCING` when there is insufficient information available to make a `VALID` or `INVALID` determination on the given `ExecutionPayload` (e.g., the parent payload is unknown).
-Specifically, `SYNCING` responses should be fork-specific; the search for a block on one chain MUST NOT trigger a `SYNCING` response for another chain.
+Specifically, `SYNCING` responses should be fork-specific, in that the search for a block on one chain MUST NOT trigger a `SYNCING` response for another chain.

 ### Re-Orgs